 - Equipment costs up to £50,000

-- A salary supplement for the Fellow of £10,500 per annum (not applicable to clinicians who have obtained their CCT)
+- A salary supplement for the Fellow of up to £10,500 per annum, calculated pro-rata according to CRUK salary support (not applicable to clinicians who have obtained their CCT)

 How to apply to this scheme

-Applications for this scheme are considered twice a year, and the application process has three stages:
+Applications for this scheme are considered twice a year, and the application process has two stages:

 Before you begin your application

-If you have questions aboout the eligibility of your proposal for this scheme, or require any assistance with your applicaton, please contact the funding manager.
+If you have questions about the eligibility of your proposal for this scheme, or require any assistance with your application, please contact the relevant contact below.